- Identify three types of research databases and six factors to consider in selecting a database for research

 List of Databases

 Students may search GALILEO databases from both on and off campus.
-When searching from off campus, you will be asked to log in with your GALILEO password accessible through Angel.
-You can access the A to Z list of databases here, or from your college library database page.
+When searching from off campus, you will be asked to log in with your GALILEO password accessible through Blackboard.
+You can access the A to Z list of databases in the GALILEO databases list page, or from your college library database page.

 Selecting a Database: Factors to Consider